saulfabregwiivc/Scratch-Everywhere/README.md

 ## Controls
 ![Controls](https://raw.githubusercontent.com/NateXS/Scratch-3DS/refs/heads/main/scratch%203ds%20controls.png)

+### Mouse

-[3DS] Glide your finger/stylus on the bottom screen to move the mouse, and tap the bottom screen to click.
+**3DS:** Glide your finger/stylus on the bottom screen to move the mouse, and tap the bottom screen to click.

+**Wii U Gamepad:** You can use the touchscreen on the gamepad.

+**Wiimote:** You can use the Wii sensor bar to control the mouse.

-[Wii U] To use the mouse you can either enter mouse mode by holding L, use the D-pad to move the mouse, and press R to click or use the touch screen on the Wii U Gamepad.
+**Other Controllers:**  Enter Mouse Mode by holding L. Use the D-pad to move the mouse, and press R to click.

-### Other Plaforms

-All controllers on all other platforms use the same control scheme.

 ## Unique Features